gh-unit/gh-unit/README.md

 GHUnit is a test framework for Mac OS X and iOS.
 It can be used standalone or with other testing frameworks like SenTestingKit or GTM.

+If you need support for asynchronous tests you might want to check out [GRUnit](https://github.com/gabriel/GRUnit) which is a recent fork of this project.

 ## Features

 - Run tests, breakpoint and interact directly with the XCode Debugger.